-It’s two decades later, and while I claim no personal connection to him, Theroux’s become a fixture in my household.
-He’s part of the long-running repartee shared by husbands and wives over the course of a marriage.
-I enjoy Paul Theroux, and his work figures prominently in my growth as a writer.
+Two decades later, Theroux’s a fixture in my household.
+He’s part of the long-running repartee between my wife and me.
+I enjoy reading Paul Theroux, and his work figures prominently as an influence to my writing.
 My wife, on the other hand, thinks him a toad.

 This is relevant.
 Deepa also served as a Volunteer in Malawi, swearing in with me and 37 others on December 6th, 1996 (an easy date to remember: the day before Pearl Harbor Day).
 As is usual for this kind of ceremony, the U.S. Ambassador led us in the oath of service.
-He arrived early for some unrelated ribbon-cutting event, and joked during his remarks that his wife was going to be furious with him because he’d forgotten to send the driver back for her.
-When she finally arrived, she was in the company of a rough-looking white man in a polo shirt and hiking boots, a haggard visitor who looked more like a workman than the companion of the top U.S. diplomat.
+He arrived early for some unrelated ribbon-cutting, and joked during his remarks that his wife would be furious with him because he’d forgotten to send the driver back for her.
+When she finally arrived, she was in the company of a rough-looking White man in a polo shirt and hiking boots, a haggard visitor looking more like a worker than the companion of the top U.S. diplomat.
 Naturally, we assumed he was the driver.
-Why, we wondered, should the Ambassador require this obvious non-local to drive him around a country full of jobless people?
+Turns out he was Paul Theroux.

-We soon forgot the strange azungu and turned our attention to the remarks being made in the local language by the strongest Chichewa speaker in our group, an honored role and a great Peace Corps tradition that demonstrates respect for the country of service.
-The new home.
+We soon forgot the strange azungu and turned our attention to the remarks being made in the local language by the strongest Chichewa speaker in our training group, an honored role and a great Peace Corps tradition demonstrating respect for the country of service.
 When the ceremony ended, we sought out punch to celebrate our status as Volunteers.
-The white stranger, for his part, had this off-hand comment during his quick walk past the young woman who’d worked so hard on her remarks: “Nice speech.
+The White stranger, for his part, had this off-hand comment as he brushed past the young woman who’d worked so hard on her remarks: “Nice speech.
 But you should have used some proverbs.
 Like…” blah, blah, blah.

 Typical Theroux.
 Sharp observation, poisonous delivery.
-He’d returned to Africa to write about a boat trip along the Zambezi for National Geographic, and took the opportunity to visit the country that had expelled him in 1965 (he’d been declared Persona non-Grata for allegedly supporting a coup against then-President for Life Dr. Hastings Kamuzu Banda).
-For this Volunteer (who many years later became my wife) his manner of observation turned out to be just as arrogant and intolerable—The show-off!
-The pompous, patronizing know-it-all!—in person as she later found him to be in print.
+He’d returned to Africa to write about a boat trip along the Zambezi for National Geographic, and took the opportunity to visit the country that expelled him in 1965 (declared Persona non-Grata for allegedly supporting a coup against then-President Dr. Hastings Kamuzu Banda).
+For this Volunteer — how lucky I am now to be her spouse! — his manner of observation turned out to be just as arrogant and intolerable—The show-off!
+The pompous know-it-all!—in person as she found him to be in print.